cubrink/srt-parse/README.md

 Will produce in the following files in the output directory (by default `.\out\`)

     0-audio.mp3
-    0-text.txt
     1-audio.mp3
-    1-text.txt
+    2-audio.mp3
+    3-audio.mp3
     ...
+    out.csv

-One of each file is made per subtitle in the .srt file.
+Each file is made per subtitle in the .srt file and out.csv groups each audio file to its transcript.